-Students are required to complete an online HIPAA training prior to starting clinical in junior year and annually thereafter.
-Details on how to obtain the training and instructions will come from the Clinical Support Analyst.
+Students are required to complete an online HIPAA training prior to starting clinical in their first year and annually thereafter.
+Details on how to obtain the training and instructions will come from the Clinical Support Analyst and Student Affairs.

 Technology Statement